joerischasfoort/money-macro/_posts/the monetary financial system/2021-3-22-economy-japan.md

 ---
 layout: post
-title: The economy of Japan: from superpower to stagnation
+title: The economy of Japan - from superpower to stagnation
 ---

 The economy of Japan while its economic might is still widely respected….
 These days, the western world largely fears the rise of another Asian giant…